ericmoderbacher/modermakes/README.md

   - There will be NO new filetypes only .lua .cmaketext .c .cpp .csv etc...
   - ci/cd friendly

+## Build Notes
+- Because im building on mac os i had to make a couple changes to the lua makefile.
+You would have to do the same for now, I will make a more cross-platform build command soon (like when my ci-cd pipeline exists and i have cross-platform runners).

 Warning - this is going to be weird for a while.